Plastic bag ban: New Zealand

+Since 1 October 2022, PVC food trays, polystyrene takeaway and drink packaging, expanded polystyrene food and drink packaging, plastic with pro-degradent additives, plastic drink stirrers and plastic stemmed cotton buds have been banned.
+On 1 July 2023, plastic produce bags; plastic plates, bowls and cutlery; plastic straws (except for medical reasons) and plastic produce labels were banned.

+Vanuatu

+On 1 July 2018, Vanuatu banned single use plastic bags and polystyrene take-away boxes.
+Simultaneously, Vanuatu also became the world's first country to ban the sale and usage of disposable plastic drinking straws.
+The campaign to ban plastic bags and straws was championed by First Lady Estella Moses Tallis and government officials.

 South America

 Argentina

 In 2012, the Buenos Aires city government allowed supermarkets to charge for plastic bags in order to discourage their use, which is said to have reduced their use by 50%.
 In 2016 the city announced a full ban on the distribution of plastic bags in supermarkets and hypermarkets, commencing 1 January 2017.

 In 2009 the Governor of Buenos Aires Province, Daniel Scioli, approved Law 13868, which mandated that by the end of that year, all non-biodegradable plastic bags should be phased out in favour of degradable materials.

 Other provinces like Neuquén, Chubut, Río Negro and cities like Rosario, Villa Gesell or Bariloche had already banned the distribution of plastic bags in supermarkets as well.

 Chile

 In May 2018, the House of Representatives voted for a gradual phaseout of plastic bags from retailers nationwide.
 In August 2018, the legislation was approved by Congress and the President, making Chile the first Latin American country to ban plastic bags.
 Beginning on 3 August 2018, each purchase could be accompanied by no more than two plastic bags.
 Under the legislation, six months later, supermarkets and large retail businesses were not permitted to provide plastic bags at all, and on 3 August 2020 the total ban also began to apply to small businesses.
 Environment minister Carolina Schmidt said it is believed that the law eliminated the use of billions of plastic bags.

 Before the nationwide ban, similar rules existed regionally.
 As of 2017, some 80 municipalities already restricted plastic bag distribution, while some coastal and lakeside areas had banned plastic bags altogether.